Complementary Composite Minimization, Small Gradients in General Norms, and Applications: Lower Bounds

 \section{Lower Bounds}

 In this section, we address the question of the optimality of our algorithmic framework, in a formal oracle model of computation.
 We first study the question of minimizing the norm of the gradient, which follows from a simple reduction to the complexity of minimizing the objective function and for which nearly tight lower bounds are known.
 In this case, the lower bounds show that our resulting algorithms are nearly optimal when $q=\kappa=2$.
-In cases where either we have weaker smoothness ($\kappa<2$) or larger uniform convexity exponent ($q>2$), we observe the presence of polynomial gaps in the complexity w.r.t.~$1/\epsilon$.

-One natural question regarding the aforementioned gaps is whether this is due to the suboptimality of the complementary composite minimization algorithm used, or the reduction from the solution obtained by this method to obtain a small gradient norm.
-In this respect, we discard the first possibility, showing sharp lower bounds for complementary composite optimization in a new composite oracle model.
+\markupadd{Regarding the complexity of minimizing the norm of the gradient,} in cases where either we have weaker smoothness ($\kappa<2$) or larger uniform convexity exponent ($q>2$), we observe the presence of polynomial gaps in the complexity w.r.t.~$1/\epsilon$.
+One natural question regarding the aforementioned gaps is whether this is due to a possible suboptimality of the algorithm used for complementary composite minimization (see Eq.~\eqref{eq:mod-agd+}), or due to the approach of minimizing the norm of the gradient via the composite model itself.
+Here, we discard the first possibility, showing sharp lower bounds for complementary composite optimization in a new composite oracle model.
 Our lower bounds show that the complementary composite minimization algorithms are optimal up to factors which depend at most logarithmically on the initial distance to the optimal solution, the target accuracy, and dimension.

 Before proceeding to the specific results, we provide a short summary of the classical oracle complexity in convex optimization and some techniques that will be necessary for our results.
-For more detailed information on the subject, we refer the reader to the thorough monograph of~\citet{nemirovski:1983}.
+For more detailed information on the subject, we refer the reader to the thorough monograph~\cite{nemirovski:1983}.
 In the oracle model of convex optimization, we consider a class of objectives ${\cal F}$, comprised of functions $f:\bE\to\rr$; an oracle ${\cal O}:{\cal F}\times \bE\to \mathbf{F}$ (where $\mathbf{F}$ is a vector space); and a target accuracy, $\epsilon>0$.
 An algorithm ${\cal A}$ can be described by a sequence of functions $({\cal A}_k)_{k\in\mathbb{N}}$, where ${\cal A}_{k+1}:(\bE\times\mathbf{F})^{k+1}\to \bE$, so that the algorithm sequentially interacts with the oracle querying points